 Response: The EMIS cell maintains a comprehensive database system employing combination of modern IT hardware and software.
 An EMIS software named e-School is extensively used for data recordings, processing and reporting.
 The records are also manually filed and kept at the concerned departments and units.
 Also, the cell supports the public information cell to publish information related to the public concerns on website and social and other mass media.

-(Please see: Volume 1, Annex 6, EMIS Work-procedure; Volume 6, Annex 69, Documents related to EMIS; Volume 6, Annex 77, Screenshots of EMIS Software; Volume 4, Annex 25, Annual Report 2079-080; Volume 4, Annex 29, Statistical Data Forms 2077-2080; Volume 6, Annex 78, Screenshots of Website and Social Media; Volume 6, Annex 55, MoUs and Contracts)
+(Please see: Volume 6, Annex 77, Screenshots of EMIS Software; Volume 4, Annex 25, Annual Report 2079-080; Volume 6, Annex 78, Screenshots of Website and Social Media)

 108. Are these information open to the stakeholders?
 (1)